 Me?
 I had a mission.
 And if we were going to get this done, I had to stay focused on that.

-For some people, (like me) being mad is MUCH EASIER than being sad.
+For some people, (like me) being mad is MUCH EASIER than being sad during stressful events.

 You push everything about the situation out of your mind and you pretend it’s not happening.
+You go about your normal routine and ignore any family problems.
 You keep going along as if nothing has changed.

 Depression and hopelessness

-The “worst-case scenario” can feel like the only option because the situation is so big and so overwhelming that it’s impossible to know where to begin processing it.
+The “worst-case scenario” can feel like the only option because this stressor event is so big and so overwhelming that it’s impossible to know where to begin processing it.

 You step out of the scenario.
-When you can’t deal, you don’t.
-You become unavailable, you “check- out.”
+When you can’t deal with the state of crisis, you don’t.
+You become unavailable, and you “check- out.”

 You burst into tears over everything and anything.
 Sometimes with no warning at all, you just find yourself hysterical.

 Someone who is an eternal optimist and can’t fathom the worst-case scenario?
-As the pieces are falling down around them, they are still telling you things are going to be okay.
+As the pieces are falling down around them, there is a major crisis going on and they’re still telling you things are going to be okay.

 To literally everything.
 Not being able to let go of any of this.
 Keeping everything, reading everything, reliving the past over and over… talking about every memory and every moment.